alpaca-tc/masterman/README.md

 # Masterman

 Masterman is static data loader for Ruby.
-It load data from direct or file, and defines accessor to read attributes.
+It loads data from direct or file, and defines accessor to read attributes.

 ## Installation